Anu-Ra-g/DataAffinity/README.md

-# Description of Assginments and how to use them
+# Description of Assignments and how to use them

 ## Assignment 1